How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 Many times, kids have an inconsistent “income” source.
 This could be from an inconsistent allowance, earning various amounts on chore commissions, only getting money for special occasions (such as a birthday, Christmas, graduation, etc.), etc.

-It might be enough to discourage them from even trying to budget…because they think “why bother?”
+It might be enough to discourage them from even trying to budget…because they think “Why bother?”
 Especially if they didn’t receive the income they thought they would, after spending time filling in a budget.

 Budget Skill they Need to Work On: Estimating income to come in

 Try This: You want them to create a baseline budget to work from for the week.
-This means, help them to average together what they usually have each week to spend, given the last 4 weeks or so.
+This means, helping them to average together what they usually have each week to spend, given the last 4 weeks or so.
 Is it around $20 a week? $50/week? $150/week from tips?
 Use this number.
 It won’t be perfect, but it’s a way for them to be able to move forward with learning important budgeting skills.

 3. Trouble Translating their Budget to Real Life Money Management